 “I was in labor for four days without realizing it,” says Carter.
 “I hadn’t taken any of my child birthing or CPR classes, so everything was trial by fire.
 I feel like I woke up one morning and I was a mother.
 I was able to produce milk easily, but because Maya was a preemie, she couldn’t handle the amount I was making.”

 Maya spent a month in the NICU.
 A week before her discharge, Carter received a crash course in CPR in a storage room of the hospital, just in case her daughter needed it at home.

 “My whole experience was so rushed; I was never talked to about feeding,” Carter recalls.
 “I tried to read up as much as I could but felt anxiety creep in as I read the millions of pamphlets that were just slight variations on the same damn thing.
 I got frustrated and didn’t want to read anything, then felt anxious because I wasn’t reading.”

 And even with the reading she did, Carter admits she screwed up.

 “Because I was producing so much milk, I read up on how to store breastmilk and misunderstood what I read,” she explains.
-“I thought even frozen break milk had to be thrown out after a month, so I dumped a ton of milk not even realizing I could keep it.
+“I thought even frozen breast milk had to be thrown out after a month, so I dumped a ton of milk not even realizing I could keep it.
 When it came to feeding Maya, I truly felt embarrassed and stupid.”

 Because Maya was a preemie, Carter spent the majority of her maternity leave at the hospital.
 So, when it was time for Maya to leave the hospital, it was also time for Carter to head back to her job in marketing at an all-male run tech company.